Who We Are

 what we do and how we do it

-Empire City Men's Chorus produces two major public concert sets each year, along with a small number of commissioned events (click here for more info), appearances, and pro bono festivals.
-Concerts frequently present cohesive, thematic programs as artistic comments on social issues while featuring guest artists and new-composition premieres.
-The organization is primarily supported by its ticketed events, member dues, and public and private arts grants.
+Empire City Men's Chorus produces two major public concert sets each year, along with a small number of commissioned events, appearances, and pro bono festivals (click here for more info).
+Concert programs are frequently inspired by social justice themse and consistently boast local featured guest artists, composers, and new-composition premieres.
+We are primarily supported by ticketed events, membership dues, and government and private arts grants.

-Empire City Men's Chorus is a dues-paying organization of 30-40 members who embody the full spectrum of diversity.
+Empire City Men's Chorus is a dues-paying organization of 30-40 volunteers who embody the full spectrum of diversity.
 Music, culture, and community we hold as central tenets.
-Over the course of a year we come together each week to rehearse and to socialize, and we hold two weekend-long rehearsal retreats in upstate New York to strengthen those musical and social relationships.
-At the end of the day we are men who are passionate about building a camaraderie with each other and with our audiences by engaging and performing choral music to inspire and strengthen our communities.
+We rehearse weekly and hold two annual rehearsal retreats, one in NYC and one in upstate New York.
+We plan the retreats along with extra-curricular events throughout the year to strengthen our musical and social relationships.
+At the end of the day we are men who are passionate about a shared musical camaraderie, and through our inspired performances we hope to give our audience and their communities an affirmation of character and strength.

 Visit our Auditions page for the latest audition information, our Volunteers page to get involved as a non-singing member, or our Upcoming page to browse future events.
 If digital media is your forte, follow us on Facebook, Twitter, or sign up for our mailing list!